 Our foreign currency exposures are primarily concentrated in the Euro and British Pound.
 We do not enter into financial instruments for speculation or trading purposes.
-Depending on the predictability of cash flows of each operating currency, we periodically enter into foreign currency exchange contracts with contract terms normally lasting less than six months to protect against the adverse effects that exchange-rate fluctuations may have on foreign-currency-denominated receivables and payables.
+Depending on the predictability of future receivables, payables and cash flows in each operating currency, we periodically enter into foreign currency exchange contracts with terms normally lasting less than six months to protect against the adverse effects that exchange-rate fluctuations may have on our foreign currency-denominated receivables, payables and cash flows.
 These derivatives have not qualified for hedge accounting.
-The gains and losses on both the derivatives and the foreign-currency-denominated receivables and payables are recorded as foreign exchange transaction gains or losses in other income.
+The gains and losses on both the derivatives and the foreign currency-denominated balances are recorded as foreign exchange transaction gains or losses in other income.

-During the quarter ended March 31, 2005 we entered into foreign currency exchange contracts that did not qualify for hedge accounting which resulted in a net loss of approximately \$0.2 million.
-We had one foreign currency exchange contract with a notional amount of \$10.0 million outstanding at March 31, 2005.
+During the quarter ended June 30, 2005 we entered into foreign currency exchange contracts which resulted in a net gain of approximately \$35 thousand.
+We had three foreign currency exchange contracts outstanding at June 30, 2005, two forward contracts with a combined notional value of \$15.0 million, and one option structure known as a participating forward with a notional value of \$25.0 million.
 We had no foreign currency exchange contracts or other derivatives at December 31, 2004.